getwilds/wilds-docker-library/cnvkit/README.md

 The Dockerfile follows these main steps:

-1. Uses Python 3.12-slim as the base image
+1. Uses Python 3.10-slim as the base image for optimal compatibility
 2. Adds metadata labels for documentation and attribution
+3. Sets environment variables for Python optimization
+4. Installs system dependencies (R, build tools, BLAS/LAPACK libraries)
+5. Creates a non-root user for security
-3. Installs CNVkit 0.9.10 via pip with pinned version
+6. Installs CNVkit 0.9.10 with compatible dependency versions
-4. Configures the default command as cnvkit.py for ease of use
+7. Configures health checks and default command
+8. Switches to non-root user execution

 ## Source Repository